-My initial plan was to top this cake with mousse as in the original recipe and enclose in a chocolate collar, then due to limited time & resources, it was changed to topping with ganache and finally that also didn’t happen and ended up sprinkling some powdered sugar.
+My initial plan was to top this cake with mousse as in the original recipe and enclose it in a chocolate collar, then due to limited time & resources, it was changed to topping with ganache and finally, that also didn’t happen and ended up sprinkling some powdered sugar.

 It is worthy of being touted as the best cake I made.